-Sable Island school teacher pulled from the classroom in 1987 for car-rying the AIDS virus, says it's now opponents of gay people who are most afraid of him returning to his partment-of Education the past four years, but his contract runs out in July and he wants his teaching position back.
+Sable Island school teacher pulled from the classroom in 1987 for car-rying the AIDS virus, says it's now opponents of gay people who are most afraid of him returning to his old job.

-Ti guess now, as opposed to make a decision before May 31, the issue is one of make a decision before May 31, the issue is one of says board chairman Margaret homophobia.
-They (parents) can't Stoddard, imagine a gay teacher being a Ms. Stoddard, or occurred to the says the says that said may be some to do with his did now that the board thought.
+T guess now, as opposed to make a decision before May 31 1847, the issue is one of says board chairman Margare hanophoba.
+They (parents) carn't Studdard, invagine a gay teacher being a MS. Stodkard, had "no com-grager role model.
+Mr. Smith said metri on what the board thought thoring who are not in the said metri.

-The board has received Mr. Smith's letter and will have to make a decision before May 31, says board chairman, Merianed with the make a decision before May 31, says board chairman, Merianed with the make a decision before May 31, says board chairman, Merianed with the make a decision before May 31, says board chairman, Merianed with the make a decision before May 31, says board chairman, Merianed with the manual control of the make a decision before May 31, says board chairman, Merianed with the manual control of the make a decision before May 31, says board chairman, Merianed with the manual control of the control of the manual control of the tively calm over the last three and a half years."
-People who wanted to learn more about AIDS have had contracted the ALDS virus "Some people say they did know.
+partment of Education the past four years, but his contract runs out in July and he wants his teaching position back.
+The board has received Mr. Smith's letter and will have to make a decision before May 31, says board chairman Measured.
+The Source of the second for Smith's letter and will have to make a decision before May 31, Star Smith's letter and will have to make a decision before May 31, Star Smith's letter and will have to says board chairman Measured tively calm over the last three and a half years."
+People who wanted to learn more about AIDS have had contracted the AIDS virus

+"Some people say they did know.
 But certainly a large numb of people knew I was gay from w back in high school."

-Mr. Smith said he doesn't e before the end of May.
+Mr. Smith said he doesn't e pect to hear from the board mu before the end of May.

 If he isn't offered a teachi position, Mr. Smith said his optio include pursuing the matt